top of page

 The verb 'resent' traces its etymology to the Latin word 'resentire,' a combination of 're-' (again) and 'sentire' (to feel or sense).
 In its original Latin form, it conveyed the idea of feeling again or experiencing something anew.
 Over time, in Old French, it evolved into 'ressentir,' carrying the sense of feeling pain, anger, or displeasure in response to something.
 This evolved into the modern English word 'resent,' which refers to the act of harboring negative emotions such as bitterness, anger, or indignation towards someone or something due to perceived unfairness, offense, or mistreatment.
 When individuals 'resent' a situation or a person, they hold onto deep-seated feelings of displeasure and often find it challenging to let go of their grievances.

-Quiz: Find the meaning of resent
+Quiz: Find the meaning of the verb resent:

 Try Again!